clorton/idm-symposium-2023/README.md

 ### Octave in GitHub Codespace

 Takes about 5 minutes to install.
-Note that there is a prompt you must respond to about ½ way through the installation.
+Note: about ½ way through the installation there is a prompt to which you must respond in order to continue the installation.

+(hover over the commands below to reveal the "copy" button in the upper right corner)

 ```bash
 sudo apt update